daixque/cameleon/README.md

 Edit the file as you need.

 ### _switch.rb
-If you want to change the response by HTTP request, you should create "_switch.rb" in your response directory.
+Create "_switch.rb" in your response directory to change the response by HTTP request.
-"_switch.rb" should be pure Ruby file.
+"_switch.rb" is pure Ruby file.
 You can write any logic you need in Ruby.

-Below shows a sample of "_switch.rb".
+_switch.rb

     # you can access URL parameters by 'params'
     case params[:key]